jhugman/overidify/README.md

  - environment-production.js
 ```

-Somewhere in the code, we may have:
+In this example, let's pretend we have the following lines somewhere in the code:

 ```javascript
 var renderer = require('./renderer'),